hryvinskyi/magento2-head-tag-manager/README.md

 # Hryvinskyi_HeadTagManager

-A Magento 2 module for managing HTML head tags.
+A Magento 2 module for managing HTML head tags with SOLID principles and advanced caching capabilities.
 This module allows you to dynamically add, modify, and render various HTML head elements like meta tags, stylesheets, scripts, and other elements.

 ## Overview

-The HeadTagManager module provides a flexible API for managing HTML head elements in Magento 2 applications.
-It allows you to:
+The HeadTagManager module provides a flexible, cache-aware API for managing HTML head elements in Magento 2 applications.
+Built with SOLID principles, it features:

+- **Cache-Aware Architecture**: Automatically handles caching of head elements to prevent miss renders on cached pages.
+- **SOLID Compliance**: Strategy pattern for element serialization, factory registry for element creation.
+- **Extensible Design**: Easy to add new head element types without modifying existing code
+- **CSP Compatible**: Full support for Magento Content Security Policy
+- **Performance Optimized**: Efficient element management and rendering

+### Key Features

 - Add preconnect and prefetch links
 - Add link elements (stylesheets, canonical, etc.)
-- Add inline and external scripts
+- Add inline and external scripts with CSP support
-- Add inline styles
+- Add inline styles with CSP support
-- Supporting Magento CSP (Content Security Policy)
+- Cache-aware element persistence
+- SOLID-compliant architecture for easy extension

 ## Installation